 Flowers in this genus have adopted several names over the years, from traveler’s joy to vase vine and leather flower.
 These names reflect the characteristics of the specific flower or the location where it is grown.

 The name Clematis comes from the Ancient Greek word, which translates to climbing plant.
 The climbing vines or lianas of the flower give it a magical appearance.
-This flower grows best in full sun and moist, well-drained soil.
+This flower grows best in full sun and moist, well-drained soil and is available in various colors, including brilliant blue tones.

 6. Felicia Daisy (Felicia amelloides)